This edition at a glance:

 The Dutch Data Protection Authority (AP) recently emphasized the illegality of data scraping by private organizations and individuals, noting that it generally constitutes a violation of the General Data Protection Regulation (GDPR).
 Scraping refers to the automated collection and storage of online information, often involving sensitive personal data.
 Here are key points from the guidance:

-• Scraping personal data usually constitutes a GDPR violation.
+- Scraping personal data usually constitutes a GDPR violation.
 Scraping activities such as profiling for resale, harvesting data from private or secured areas, and using public social media information for insurance assessments are examples of GDPR breaches.

-• Common prohibited practices include scraping to create sellable profiles, accessing private social media, and using public profile data for insurance eligibility.
+- Common prohibited practices include scraping to create sellable profiles, accessing private social media, and using public profile data for insurance eligibility.

-• common misconception is that public data can be freely scraped; however, AP clarifies that visibility does not imply consent.
+- A common misconception is that public data can be freely scraped; however, AP clarifies that visibility does not imply consent.

-• Legally, scraping can rarely meet the strict conditions needed for the legitimate interest necessary under GDPR.
+- Legally, scraping can rarely meet the strict conditions needed for the legitimate interest necessary under GDPR.

 Read the press release here and the guidelines here (in Dutch, but you can download an automated translation into English here).

 While this guidance makes many good points, it unfortunately doubles down on AP’s view that “if you only have a purely commercial interest in processing personal data, then you can cannot successfully rely on the legitimate interest basis.”
 This is wrong, and you don’t need to take my word or EDPB’s word on it – the VoetbalTV precedent already tested AP’s limiting view in front the District Court of Central Netherlands, who ruled against the AP’s decision and held that commercial activities could constitute a legitimate interest for processing personal data under GDPR (source) – the decision was upheld in appeal.
 It seems that even if that case led to VoetbalTV going bankrupt while challenging the AP decision, the AP wouldn’t refrain from doing it again.
-A strange hill to die on and a questionable practice given res judicata authority, but perhaps CJEU’s decision on this will be decisive – preliminary questions on this exact topic have been referred to the CJEU by the Amsterdam District Court, in a case concerning the Royal Dutch Lawn Tennis Association (KNLTB) – now Case C-621/22
+A strange hill to die on and a questionable practice given res judicata authority, but perhaps CJEU’s decision on this will be decisive – preliminary questions on this exact topic have been referred to the CJEU by the Amsterdam District Court, in a case concerning the Royal Dutch Lawn Tennis Association (KNLTB) – now Case C-621/22.

 See also the Privacy Explorer #17 where I wrote about the AG Opinion in Case C-446/21, which concerns processing of publicly disclosed special category personal data for advertising – the gist of it being that no, that’s not allowed.